 The liquid and gel colours give different levels of colour intensity.
 Queen Food Colour Gels are concentrated, so you need to less to achieve vibrant colours and won’t thin your icing or batter with unnecessary liquid.

 The intensity of food colours is influenced by many things.
 Colours will deepen in buttercream icing as it dries, while it will lighten in royal icing as it dries.
 Some acidic ingredients, such as lemon juice and cream of tartar will cause colours to change as well.
 Black Food Colour Gel develops over time so it’s best to let your icing sit for a few minutes to allow it to reach full intensity.
-If you’d like to make jet black icing, we recommend making buttercream or cream cheese icing, not swiss meringue buttercream.
-Because the icing base is stark white from the egg whites in swiss meringue buttercream, it requires a significant amount of colour gel which could interfere with the structure of the icing.
+If you’d like to make jet black icing, we recommend making buttercream or cream cheese icing, not swiss meringue buttercream or royal icing.
+Because the icing base is stark white from the egg whites in swiss meringue buttercream or pure icing sugar base, it requires a significant amount of colour gel which could interfere with the structure of the icing.
 Visit our Black Recipe Collection for jet black icing recipes.

 Queen Food Colours are water-soluble, so if colour stains your hands, it will come off with a few round of washing in warm, soapy water.